 Educate yourself: Ask which agricultural or forestry associations use glyphosate for weed control.
 If your area has many commercial agricultural plants, they will likely use glyphosate-containing herbicides on their crops.

-Limit exposure: If you know where glyphosate use is common in your place, you can find ways to attempt to limit your exposure.
+Limit exposure: If you know where glyphosate is commonly used in your area, you can find ways to reduce your exposure.

-For instance, purchasing produce and other food varieties from local organic farms can help guarantee that your pantry is glyphosate-free.
+For instance, purchasing produce and other foods from local organic farms can help ensure that your pantry is glyphosate-free.

 Use water filters: Many water filters don't explicitly test for glyphosate.
-Researchers recommend filters that lessen volatile organic compounds (VOCs) like benzene, atrazine, and other chemical compounds with high fume pressure.
+Researchers recommend filters that reduce volatile organic compounds (VOCs), such as benzene, atrazine, and other high-vapor-pressure chemicals.
 Glyphosate will likely be filtered similarly.

 Final Thoughts